raddie361/Technical-Writing-Samples/README.md

 They needed a quick start guide that was affordable to print but colorful, usable by a low-literacy audience, and global-ready.
 I met these challenges by using spot-color, keeping the FOG index below a 7, and including graphics where appropriate.

-## MITRE Concept Document (no persona yet): Unofficial Sample 2021
-This sample is a little different.
-I created it at the request of an interviewer to explain a software concept.
-It needed to be simple, clear, and concise, so I wrote for an audience new to software security.
-I used headers and bulleted lists to break down complex information into easy-to-understand pieces.

 ## Email & Infographic and Achy Accountant Persona: Assignment 2021
 Accounting Done Right is an imaginary accounting company with a number of work-related repetitive stress injuries.
 I needed to show an audience of certified accountants how set up ergonomic office spaces using the new desks and chairs recommended by, the imaginary, Dr. Steven.